 Likewise, businesses like Virtual Visions offer smart displays for retailers, allowing shoppers to check for inventory both in the store and warehouse.

 This is good news for mom-and-pop sellers who are no longer obligated to keep their entire inventory in-house.
-As Brian Jeong, Group Delphi’s Business Development Executive says, “It’s the retail industry 4.0.
+As Brian Jeong, Business Development Executive for Group Delphi says, “It’s the retail industry 4.0.
 Stores can add to their inventory from 60 to 90 percent.
 There’s less display, more cash flow.”

-Technology isn’t just being used for the customers.
-“Companies can now track people’s movement through stores and offices to determine the most efficient use of space,” Jeong says.
+“Companies can now track the movement of customers through stores and offices to determine the most efficient use of space,” Jeong says.

-You can see these trends most obviously with the biggest brands, who have already gone all-in on the latest innovations.
+These trends — often because they require large investment and an element of risk — are most visible with the biggest brands, who have already gone all-in on the latest innovations.